srguiwiz/nrvr-commander/README.md

 - **dev/examples/make-an-ub-vm-002.py** (guest command line Ubuntu), and

 - the grand **dev/examples/qa/selenium/make-testing-vms-w-snaps-001.py**
-(guest GUI Linux and Windows running Selenium, although this example as implemented uses VM snapshots and hence needs VMware Workstation or Fusion, but one could use most of its techniques without snapshots in VMware Player).
+(guest GUI Linux and Windows running Selenium, this example as implemented uses VM snapshots and hence needs VMware Workstation or Fusion, but one could use most of its techniques without snapshots in VMware Player).

 Initially made with some brand Linux distributions, and with VMware "personal desktop" machine virtualization,